Tooth Eruption

 Primary teeth

-The following table shows when the primary teeth (baby teeth) erupt.
+The following chart shows when the primary teeth erupt.
+They are also called baby teeth or decidious teeth.
 It is important to note that the eruption time varies from one child to another.

 Upper Teeth Eruption Time Age of Loss of Tooth